-- Arrange student desks.
-See this article for a discussion of different possibilities and their pros and cons. - □ Create temporary seating charts, with plans to adjust later, after you get to know students.
-Seating students alphabetically (by last name) will help you learn names more quickly. - Decide where students will turn in papers. - Designate a spot in the room where you will write out the day's agenda and any homework that will be due the next day.
-Keep this place consistent, so students get used to looking there for that information. - Set up a system for helping students who have been absent get their make-up work.
-Ask another teacher to see what they do or try this absent binder idea. - □ Put a sign on the outside of your classroom door with your name, grade, subject area (if applicable), and daily schedule. - □ Learn how your classroom technology works: How to turn on and perform basic functions with the classroom projector, document cameras, interactive white board, and student computers (if any). - Bulletin Boards / Wall Decorations If you have received no guidance for these and don't know what to do, consider these suggestions: - One board or one designated space in your classroom should contain a place for daily schedules, emergency information, school announcements and flyers - just general, non-academic information. - □ Have one designated place for posting classroom rules, consequences, and general procedures. - □ Create at least one board that you could keep up all year, or at least for a very long time.
-Check out this article for 25 bulletin board ideas from Corkboard Connections. - □ One board could be left blank, so your students can take turns decorating it.
+Ш Arrange and cor e student desks.
+See this article for a discussion of different possibilities and their pros ns. temporary seating charts, with plans to adjust later, after you get to know students. students alphabetically (by last name) will help you learn names more quickly.
+Decide where students will turn in papers. will be ate a spot in the room where you will write out the day's agenda and any homework that due the next day.
+Keep this place consistent, so students get used to looking there for ormation. a system for helping students who have been absent get their make-up work.
+Ask r teacher to see what they do or try this absent binder idea. gn on the outside of your classroom door with your name, grade, subject area (if ble), and daily schedule. with the now your classroom technology works: How to turn on and perform basic functions e classroom projector, document cameras, interactive white board, and student ters (if any). you'll be also ne a substitute folder and a set of emergency sub plans.
+When you have planned absences, a able to prepare plans that are a better fit for what you're teaching at that time, but you ed a backup for days you are absent unexpectedly.
+To get an idea of what these look like, or colleagues to show you what they use.
+This article can also help you pull together what ed. ☐ Bulletin Boards / Wall Decorations If you have received no guidance for these and do suggestions: ave received no guidance for these and don't know what to do, consider these One board - or one designated space in your classroom - should contain a place for daily schedules, emergency information, school announcements and flyers - just general, non-academic information.
+Have one designated place for posting classroom rules, consequences, and general procedures.
+Create at least one board that you could keep up all year, or at least for a very long time.
+Check out this article for 25 bulletin board ideas from Corkboard Connections.
+One board could be left blank, so your students can take turns decorating it.
 This could be based around a particular unit of study, if you like, or students could propose their own ideas.
 This is a great way to give students more ownership of the classroom.